fraFerrari99/django-production-setup/README.md

 Let's see them in a more detailed way :smiley:

-## Structure of the project
+## Project Structure

 ![Alt text](django_prod_skeleton/static/image_readme/Client_Server_Django_Prod_Skeleton.png)

 This diagram shows the request/response cycle of the production environment:
-  1. The NGINX web server receives from the client the HTTP request;
+  1. The NGINX web server becomes the gateway, receiving incoming HTTP requests from clients.
-  2. NGINX passes the request received to the uWSGI server using the UNIX socket;
+  2. NGINX expertly forwards the received requests to the uWSGI server via a UNIX socket.
-  3. uWSGI passes the request received through the socket from NGINX to Django that will process it;
+  3. uWSGI, the intermediary, relays the request from NGINX to Django for processing.
-  4. Django processes the HTTP request and returns the HTTP response back to the NGINX, that returns it to the client.
+  4. Django, the heart of the application, processes the request and generates an HTTP response, which is then sent back        through NGINX to the client.

 The web server NGINX not only serves the request, but also the static and media (the ones that the user maybe can upload) files in production environment.

-## Instructions
+## Instructions: Unveiling the Production Magic

-These are all the instructions that you need to follow to run the Docker containers and to setup your project for the production environment!
+Let's unravel the steps necessary to deploy Docker containers and establish your project's production-ready environment!

-### Run Docker
+### Running Docker

 There are a few steps needed to run the project: